Here's a small sampling of the treasures we've helped preserve over the years.

 1941 Ford V-3000

 The Germans used as many vehicles as they could get their hands on.
-Many of them were Fords, either domestically produced in Germany or captured.
+Many of them were Fords, either those produced in Germany or captured in the field.

 The Sturmgeschütz III (StuG III) self-propelled assault gun was Germany's most produced armored fighting vehicle during World War II.
 It was built on the Panzer III chassis.
 Initially intended as a mobile armored light gun for infantry support, the StuG was continually modified and was widely employed as a tank destroyer.